 A basic introduction to epidemiology and biostatistics is provided in this mathematics-based course.
 Students are guided in identifying relevant and appropriate public health data and information sources.
 A special focus is on relationships of risk factors and disease outcomes, with attention to the health priorities of the Navajo Nation.
-The course also introduces students to epidemiological research designs and statistics, and ways in which they influence public health decision-making.
+The course also introduces students to epidemiological research designs and measures, and ways in which they influence public health decision-making.

-PUH 297 Public Health Research Methods Practicum (3)
+PUH 490 Public Health Research Methods (4)